yang-ai-lab/SleepLM/README.md

 Download the model checkpoint here:
 - Google Drive: https://drive.google.com/drive/folders/1G-kECgRcXr9bJhsahnh6RWmzRGK7Rvme?usp=sharing

-Place the checkpoint in the expected location used by `demo.ipynb` (see notebook cell that loads weights).
+Place the checkpoint in the expected location used by `demo.ipynb`.

 ### 3) Run the demo